axwilliamson-godaddy/2022-Docker-Bootcamp/README.md

 So far it's kind of been a nightmare of cli commands.
 There has to be a better way right...?

 There is!
 With docker-compose, we can combine everything we've learned so far into a single file that's easier to manage.
+### docker-compose files

+The `docker-compose.yml` file has it's own syntax, syntax verions, and a [ton of useful tools](https://docs.docker.com/compose/compose-file/compose-file-v3/) that we won't have time to go over here.

-Here's what that looks like:
+Here's what [a docker-compose.yml file](/python-app/docker-compose.yml) looks like:

 ```bash
 # The syntax version of docker-compose to use